vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 **Recommended solutions:**

 **A:** If [partner keys](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api/vipps-ecom-api#partner-keys) is used for all stores
-Stores must be able to search for `orderID` for payments made in other stores.
-The cashier can then search and select `orderID` from Store A and click `refund`.
+Stores must be able to search for `orderId` for payments made in other stores.
+The cashier can then search and select `orderId` from Store A and click `refund`.
-**Technical:** Use [partner keys](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api/vipps-ecom-api#partner-keys) to authenticate, add `Merchant-Serial-Number` from Store A to the request header and original `orderID` to the [refund](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/refundPaymentUsingPOST) request.
+**Technical:** Use [partner keys](https://vippsas.github.io/vipps-developer-docs/docs/APIs/ecom-api/vipps-ecom-api#partner-keys) to authenticate, add `Merchant-Serial-Number` from Store A to the request header and original `orderId` to the [refund](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/refundPaymentUsingPOST) request.

 NB: With `partner keys`, do not let the cashier input `Merchant-Serial-Number` themselves.
 These must be locked and connected to the store selection to reduce risk of adding the wrong store.

 **B:** If partner keys are not used
 In this case a centralized system needs to store credentials from all sale units within the enterprise.
-Store B must be able to request a `refund` from the sentral system based on the original `orderID` and location for the order origin (Store A).
+Store B must be able to request a `refund` from the sentral system based on the original `orderId` and location for the order origin (Store A).
-**Technical:** Use Store A credentials to authenticate, add original `orderID` to the [refund](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/refundPaymentUsingPOST) request.
+**Technical:** Use Store A credentials to authenticate, add original `orderId` to the [refund](https://vippsas.github.io/vipps-ecom-api/#/Vipps%20eCom%20API/refundPaymentUsingPOST) request.

 **C:** Use same sale unit for all locations
 It is possible to use one sale unit (one MSN) for all stores, and use a prefix in the `orderId` to identify which orders belong to which sale units.